Aviation carbon pollution

-To reach this goal, we’re working with other civil society partners, governments, and the international aviation industry, which has put forward a unique proposal.
+To reach this goal, we’re working with other civil society partners through the International Coalition for Sustainable Aviation, governments, and the international aviation industry, which in 2009 put forward a unique proposal that provided the basis for the current talks in ICAO.
 With the proposal, the International Air Transport Association (IATA) will accept a cap on its total carbon pollution starting in 2020 and cut its emissions 50% by 2050, if ICAO crafts a MBM to allow airlines to meet the cap cost-effectively.

 For more information on ICAO’s history with a global market-based measure, see all our resources on market-based measures »